* BE SAFE * BE KIND * BE BRAVE *

 IF YOU HAVE CORONAVIRUS SYMPTOMS OR THINK YOU HAVE BEEN EXPOSED:

-Testing is available for all now, even with mild symptoms:
+Testing is available for all, even with mild symptoms:

 UP-TO-DATE PREGNANCY INFORMATION ABOUT CORONAVIRUS